* U.S. crude inventories up, gasoline down -EIA

 Total U.S. crude inventories rose 1.7 million barrels in the last week, compared with analysts' expectations for an increase of 500,000 barrels.
 But crude stocks at the Cushing, Oklahoma, delivery hub fell 1.53 million barrels, EIA said.

 Oil and the broader financial market ignored U.S. data that showed the world's biggest economy contracted for the first time in three years in the first quarter and focused on signs of a rebound in the second quarter.

 In Ukraine, investors worry that any worsening in the crisis will further escalate tensions between Russia, the world's second-largest oil exporter, and the West.

-Pro-Russia separatists shot down a Ukrainian army helicopter on Thursday, killing 14 soldiers including a general, as government forces pressed ahead with an offensive to crush rebellions in the east swiftly following the election of a new president.
+Pro-Russian separatists shot down a Ukrainian army helicopter on Thursday, killing 14 soldiers including a general, as government forces pressed ahead with an offensive to crush rebellions in the east swiftly following the election of a new president.

 Iran's crude oil exports increased in May after a decline in April, according to sources who track tanker movements.
 Iran's exports have averaged 1.38 million barrels per day (bpd) in May, one of the sources said.
 That represents an increase from 1.1 million bpd in April, as estimated by the Paris-based International Energy Agency.